-May 20, 2009 12:45 PM Keith Brannon kbrannon@tulane.edu
+May 07, 2009 2:15 AM Keith Brannon kbrannon@tulane.edu 504-862-8789

-If students at Walter L. Cohen High School get a fever or sprain an ankle, they won't have to travel much farther than down the hall to see a doctor or nurse practitioner.
-On May 12, the Tulane University School of Medicine pediatrics department and the Louisiana Recovery School District opened the Walter L. Cohen School-Based Health Center to provide high-quality medical and behavioral health services to high school students without regard to their ability to pay.
+If students at Walter L. Cohen High School get a fever or sprain an ankle, they won"t have to travel much farther than down the hall to see a doctor or nurse practitioner.
+Tulane University School of Medicine"s Department of Pediatrics and the Louisiana Recovery School District are opening the Walter L. Cohen School-Based Health Center to provide high quality medical and behavioral health services to high school students without regard to their ability to pay.